ZHJEE/OpenTAP/doc/User Guide/CLI Reference/Readme.md

 CLI Reference
 ============

 Although this table uses Windows variable expansion, OpenTAP behaves in the exact same way on Unix.
-Just mentally replace `%TAP_PATH%` widh `$TAP`
+On Unix, you need to replace `%TAP_PATH%` with `$TAP`

 ## Generic commands
 | Command                          | Description                                                                                                                                                                 | Example                                    |